jan-warchol/gpg-tutorial/README.md

 ------------------

-This tutorial will walk you through typical GPG workflow: generating, signing, trusting, renewing and backing up keys.
-Instead of long explanations it just shows what happens in practice on test data.
+This tutorial will walk you through typical GPG workflow: generating, signing, trusting, backing up and renewing keys.
+Instead of long explanations it just shows what happens in practice on test data - without affecting your real keyring (which is stored by default in `~/.gnupg`).

-**Important:** older GPG versions behave significantly different and use different formats for storing data.
-This tutorial was tested with GPG **2.2.4**; you can check your version using `gpg --version`.
+**Important:** older GPG versions behave significantly different and use different storage formats.
+This tutorial was tested with GPG **2.2.4**;
+you can check yours using `gpg --version`.

-### How this works
+### How to use this

-Setting environment variable `GNUPGHOME` tells GPG to use a different directory for the data, allowing us to experiment safely without affecting your real keyring (stored by default in `~/.gnupg`).

-### Usage

-Running `./setup-gpg-user John` will create a GPG folder named `John` and generate there a key with UID `John`, email `john@example.com` and passphrase `I am John`.
-To work with this keyring, run `export GNUPGHOME=John`.

-The recommended way of going through this tutorial is to retype (or copy-paste) the commands from each script into your terminal.
-(You can also execute these scripts, but this will run everything at once.)
-Note: `run`, `alice_runs`, `bob_runs` are simple wrappers for displaying the command before its output (and setting `GNUPGHOME` appropriately).

-In exercises simulating multiple users, I suggest opening separate terminal for each user, so that you don't have to change `GNUPGHOME` all the time.
+We will pretend to be two users: Alice and Bob.

+1. Open two terminal windows, one for Alice and one for Bob, and navigate to this directory in both.

+1. Create keyrings for them:

+        ./setup-gpg-user.sh Alice 1w
+        ./setup-gpg-user.sh Bob 3w

+1. Go through the exercise files in order, retyping (or copy-pasting) the commands from each script into appropriate terminal.
+For example, if the command is

+        bob_runs  gpg --import alice.pub

+    then you should run `gpg --import alice.pub` in Bob's terminal.

+Note that you can omit the `| highlight ...` parts - they are only for visual aid.
+You can also execute the whole script, but this will run everything at once.